What is a caesarean?

 Why is a caesarean performed?

 Caesareans can be planned weeks or days in advance (due to the mother’s birthing preference or to known health risks) or suddenly as an emergency procedure during natural birth.
+This will be performed by a consultant obstetrician.

 There are several reasons for a caesarean: